akarcode/3dsMaxMetadata/README.md

 # 3ds Max Metadata reader and Thumbnail saver

 ## **Get-MaxMetadata**
 The Functions can be used for 3ds Max automation.
-The Metadata reader Function is a Commandline version of **MaxFind.exe** or within 3ds Max **File>File Properties...**.
+The Metadata reader Function is a Command-line version of **MaxFind.exe** or within 3ds Max **File>File Properties...**.
 At the bottom i left some code to list the output.

 after running the Script any parameter can be read from the $Collection variable: **$Collection['GroupName']['Parameter']**